-Published as part of the CCU guideline project, the Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization provide significant guidance for practitioners when making methodological decisions and aiding in the avoidance of common pitfalls that have been identified and addressed through consultation with a broad range of practitioners.
+Published as part of the CCU guideline project, the Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization Version 2.0 provide significant guidance for practitioners when making methodological decisions and aiding in the avoidance of common pitfalls that have been identified and addressed through consultation with a broad range of practitioners.

 - Expanding the scope to include guidance for policy makers, commissioners of studies and other decision makers

-- Guidance for conducting low TRL-related assessments
+- Providing guidance for conducting low TRL-related assessments

 - Integrating TEA & LCA for CCU technologies to allow for analysis of both environmental and economic factors simultaneously and to produce composite environmental-economic performance metrics.
 Such an analysis can also be useful in determining the effects of prioritising of specific environmental and economic factors over others as part of a structured analytical decision-making process